Juanhui28/HeaRT/README.md

 ## Generate Negative Samples using HeaRT

-The code for generating the new negative samples can be found in the `heart_negatives` directory.
-To reproduce those used in the study, please see the scripts in the `scripts/HeaRT` directory.
+The set of negative samples generated via HeaRT that were utilized in the study can be reproduced via the scripts in the `scripts/HeaRT/` directory.

 A custom set of negative samples can be produced by running the `heart_negatives/create_heart_negatives.py` script.
 Multiple options exist to customize the negative samples.
 This includes:
 - The CN metric used.
 Can be either `CN` or `RA` (default is `RA`).
 Specified via the `--cn-metric` argument.
 - The aggregation function used.
 Can be either `min` or `mean` (default is `min`).
 Specified via the `--agg` argument.
 - The number of negatives generated per positive sample.
 Specified via the `--num-samples` argument (default is 500).
 - The PPR parameters.
 This includes the tolerance used for approximating the PPR (`--eps` argument) and the teleporation probability (`--alpha` argument). `alpha` is fixed at 0.15 for all datasets.
-For the tolerance `eps`, we recommend following the settings found in `scripts/HeaRT`.
+For the tolerance, `eps`, we recommend following the settings found in `scripts/HeaRT`.

 ## Cite